VIDEO

 Common Misunderstanding What Actually Happens Better Approach

-Moving the IRA to your bank account is harmless The moment funds leave the IRA they become taxable income.
+Moving the IRA to your bank account is harmless The moment funds leave the IRA, they become taxable income.
 Keep the money inside an Inherited IRA.

 Inherited IRA withdrawals have penalties There is no 10 percent early withdrawal penalty.
 The distribution is still fully taxable.